dmbarbour/glas/docs/GlasApps.md

 Fork is abstractly a function of time, e.g. `Time -> Index -> Bool`, advancing index on each fork.
 Deep within a hierarchical transaction, because time is logically frozen, 'fork' should backtrack and re-read the same values like other effects.
 Between top-level transactions, including between steps in a procedural embedding, time advances and a fresh sequence of fork values will be read.

+### Time

+Transactions are logically instantaneous, so we cannot model explicit timeouts or sleeps.
+However, we can constrain a transaction to commit later instead of immediately.
+Proposed effects API:

+* **time:now** - Response is the estimated time of commit, as a TimeStamp value.
+* **time:check:TimeStamp** - If 'now' is equal or greater to TimeStamp, respond with unit.
+Otherwise fail.

+Reading 'now' will destabilize a transaction and is unsuitable for waits or incremental computing.
+The use-case for 'now' is adding timestamps to observed events, such as messages received on a channel.
+In these cases, the transaction should already be in an unstable state so no harm is done.

+Use of 'check' provides a stable option to indirectly observe time.
+If a transaction fails after a time check fails, the provided timestamp informs the system of how long it should wait.
+It is feasible to precompute the future transaction, have it ready to commit.

+The default TimeStamp type is Windows NT time - a natural number of 100ns intervals since midnight Jan 1, 1601 UT.

+### Distribution

+Distribution is mostly about saying *where* we evaluate code, with different tasks potentially indicating different locations.
+To avoid polluting our effects APIs with location parameters, I propose a generic 'move' effect.

+* **move:Location** - Response is unit or failure.
+If this does not fail, subsequent effects are performed in context of the indicated Location.

+Locations can potentially be references (like 'home') or directions (like 'west').
+Move fails if a location is unrecognized or unreachable.
+Distributed transactions are troublesome, so move might also fail if moving would implicitly require a distributed transaction.

+In transaction machines, the location should be specific to the transaction.
+We implicitly start transactions at origin.
+For a procedural embedding, move might model mobile agents, and the reset would need to be explicit.

+*Note:* No need for a channels API.
+Glas systems should recognize when lists are used as channels, and optimize.
+Recognition can be simplified by use of annotations.

 ### Logging

 Almost any application model will benefit from a simple logging mechanism to support debugging, observability of computations, etc..